Melbourne: Bus

 Melbourne's bus network consists of more than 400 routes which mainly service the outer suburbs and fill the gaps in the network between rail and tram services.
-127.6 million passenger trips were recorded on Melbourne's buses in 2013–2014, an increase of 10.2 percent on the previous year.
+114.9 million passenger trips were recorded on Melbourne's buses in 2023–2024, an increase of 15.2 percent on the previous financial year.

 Airports

 Melbourne has four airports.
-Melbourne Airport, at Tullamarine, is the city's main international and domestic gateway and second busiest in Australia, with a traffic of over 37 million passengers in 2018-19.
-The airport, which comprises four terminals, is home base for passenger airline Jetstar and cargo airlines Australian airExpress and Toll Priority, and is a major hub for Qantas and Virgin Australia.
+Melbourne Airport, at Tullamarine, is the city's main international and domestic gateway and second busiest in Australia, with a traffic of over 37 million passengers in 2018–19.
+The airport, which comprises four terminals, is the home base for passenger airline Jetstar and cargo airlines Australian airExpress and Team Global Express, and is a major hub for Qantas and Virgin Australia.
 Avalon Airport, located between Melbourne and Geelong, is a secondary hub of Jetstar.
 It is also used as a freight and maintenance facility.
 Buses and taxis are the only forms of public transport to and from the city's main airports.
-A rail link to Tullamarine is planned to open by 2029.
+A rail link to Tullamarine is planned to open in the 2030s.
 Air Ambulance facilities are available for domestic and international transportation of patients.
 Melbourne also has a significant general aviation airport, Moorabbin Airport in the city's southeast that also handles a small number of passenger flights.
 Essendon Airport, which was once the city's main airport, also handles passenger flights, general aviation and some cargo flights.

 Water transport

 Ship transport is an important component of Melbourne's transport system.
 The Port of Melbourne is Australia's largest container and general cargo port and also its busiest.
 The port handled two million shipping containers in a 12-month period during 2007, making it one of the top five ports in the Southern Hemisphere.
-Station Pier on Port Phillip Bay is the main passenger ship terminal with cruise ships and the Spirit of Tasmania ferries which cross Bass Strait to Devonport, Tasmania docking there.
+Station Pier on Port Phillip Bay is the main passenger ship terminal with cruise ships docking there.
 Ferries and water taxis run from berths along the Yarra River as far upstream as South Yarra and across Port Phillip Bay.